 MISSISSIPPI STATE UNIVERSITY DIVISION OF AGRICULTURE, FORESTRY AND VETERINARY MEDICINE NEWS

 MSU Veterinary Oncology Unit Offers Hope for Pet Owners

-fifteen years ago, a cancer diagnosis in a dog or cat might have elicited simply a sympathetic apology from a veterinarian.
+Ten or fifteen years ago, a cancer diagnosis in a dog or cat might have elicited simply a sympathetic apology from a veterinarian.
 At the time, treatment options just weren't available.
 Since then, though, the study of oncology in veterinary medicine has exploded, and the MSU College of Veterinary Medicine (CVM) is responding.
 "Treating cancer requires a holistic approach: to do it right, you need lots of facilities and lots of people," explained Dr. Andrew Mackin, associate professor of small animal internal medicine.
 Accurate diagnostic equipment is one of the prerequisites for effective cancer treatment.
 The MRI technology added within the past year and the CT scanner already in place allow clinicians to "look where they couldn't look before," said Dr. Kari Lunsford, assistant professor and small animal internist.
 These technologies, along with ultrasound, can offer information about what stage a cancer is in and whether or not it is operable.
 But as Mackin notes, "diagnosing is the easy part" compared to treating.
 The College of Veterinary Medicine is now the only source in Mississippi for a melanoma vaccine for dogs.
 Still in the research phase, the vaccine is available only through specialty services like the one at the CVM.
+Learn more.

 MSU Specialists Detail Organic Options for Garden Pest Control

 MSU Economists Report Production Costs Prevent Dairy Price Celebrations

 MSU Researchers Reduce Building Material Chemicals to Clean Up Indoor Air